Just sit down and waste your day! :)

 The Outer Limits (1963-1965, 1995-2002)

 By David Weil.
-A thought-provoking sci-fi anthology series with a great cast.
+A sci-fi anthology series with a great cast.
 Each episode is one of them "solo" and displaying some superb acting.
 Gonna be honest, not all episodes are good, but the ones I post here I found great.

 By Nathaniel Halpern.
 A whole sci-fi series based on illustrations by Simon Stålenhag, it follows several characters on a small town that is connected to the Loop, a machine that explores the mysteries of the universe.
 A bunch of weird technologies and mysterious stuff ends up falling all around the place but it's just another day for its residents.